harshkv/Top-Paid-Apps-Apple-API/README.md

 User can longClick gesture and select applications, and add to filterd list, which is a horizontal Recycler view.

-Adding applications to filted list removes applications from the main list.
+Adding applications to filtered list removes applications from the main list.

-Deleting applications from filterd list, puts back applications to main list.
+Deleting applications from filtered list, puts back applications to main list.